grommunio/admin-api/conf.d/README.md

 - `jwtPublicKeyFile` (`string`, default: `res/jwt-pubkey.pem`): Path to the public RSA key file

 ### Managed Configurations ###
-Some configurations can be managed by grammm-admin.
+Some configurations can be managed by grommunio-admin.
 Parameters can be configured by the `mconf` object.
 Possible parameters:
 - `fileUid` (`string` or `int`): If set, change ownership of created configuration files to this user.
 Defaults to `options.fileUid` if omitted
 - `fileGid` (`string` or `int`): If set, change ownership of created configuration files to this group.
 Defaults to `options.fileGid` if omitted